 - Post-secondary expenses

-If there is an expense that fits into section 7, then that expense is generally shared in proportion to the income of the parties.
+If there is an expense that fits into section 7, then that expense is generally shared in proportion to the income of the parents.
 Thus, if the parents earn the same income then they pay 50% of the expense.
-If one earns more than his or her spouse, then he or she pays a little higher percentage of the expense.
+If one earns more than his or her spouse, then he or she pays a higher percentage of the expense.

 Applicable deductions may apply for child care expenses and extracurricular sports activities.

 Income for the purpose of child support is based on line 150 of an individual’s income tax return and notice of assessment.
 If the payor’s income varies significantly each year, the court may determine the payor’s income by averaging the past three year’s income.

 There are also instructions set out to calculate the income of self-employed individuals and guidelines for imputing income under certain circumstances.